melvinjoshua-emblock/Esp_lcd_time/README.md

  -After initialization: Current time will appear in the format HH:MM:SS on row 1

  -The time will continuously update without flickering.

+ -Pressing the Confirm button enters edit mode:

+ ---Use Hour and Minute buttons to adjust time.

+ ---Press Confirm again to save changes and exit edit mode.

 ## 📸 Output Pictures and Video